hbctraining/scRNA-seq/lessons/SC_quality_control_analysis.md

 # Single-cell RNA-seq: Quality control

 <img src="../img/sc_workflow.png" width="800">

-## Dataset
+Each step of this workflow has its own goals and challenges.
+For QC of our raw count data, they include:

+_**Goals:**_

+ - _To **filter the data to only include true cells that are of high quality**, so that when we cluster our cells it is easier to identify distinct cell type populations_
+ - _To **identify any failed samples** and either try to salvage the data or remove from analysis, in addition to, trying to understand why the sample failed_

+_**Challenges:**_

+ - _Delineating cells that are **poor quality from less complex cells**_
+ - _Choosing appropriate thresholds for filtering, so as to **keep high quality cells without removing biologically relevant cell types**_

+_**Recommendations:**_

+ - _Have a good idea of your expectations for the **cell types to be present** prior to performing the QC.
+For instance, do you expect to have low complexity cells or cells with higher levels of mitochondrial expression in your sample?
+If so, then we need to account for this biology when filtering._

+## Biology of our dataset

-The dataset we will be working with is comprised of Peripheral Blood Mononuclear Cells (PBMC) taken from a healthy donor and split into control and interferon beta-treated conditions (Kang et al, 2017).
+The dataset we will be working with is from [Kang et al, 2017](https://www.nature.com/articles/nbt.4042) and is comprised of pooled Peripheral Blood Mononuclear Cells (PBMC) taken from eight lupus patients split into control and interferon beta-treated conditions.
 The libraries were prepared using 10X Genomics version 2 chemistry and sequenced on the Illumina NextSeq 500.
 This dataset is freely available from 10X Genomics and is used as part of the [Seurat tutorial](https://satijalab.org/seurat/v3.0/immune_alignment.html).

-We are going to go through the analysis workflow for quality control through marker identification; however, **this dataset has already been filtered for poor quality cells** using the 10X Cell Ranger analysis pipelines.
-Therefore, don't be surprised if your data from the sequencing facility looks a bit worse for the metrics we will be exploring.
+Therefore, for these samples we will expect immune cells, such as:

+- B cells
+- T cells
+- NK cells
+- monocytes
+- macrophages
+- possibly megakaryocytes

+None of these cell types are low complexity or anticipated to have high mitochondrial content.

+> **NOTE:** The matrix files for this dataset on GEO ([GSE96583](http://www-ncbi-nlm-nih-gov.ezp-prod1.hul.harvard.edu/geo/query/acc.cgi?acc=GSE96583)) lacked mitochondrial reads, so we downloaded the BAM files from the SRA ([SRP102802](https://www-ncbi-nlm-nih-gov.ezp-prod1.hul.harvard.edu/sra?term=SRP102802)), converted the BAM files back to FASTQ files, then re-ran Cell Ranger.

 ## Setting up the R environment